top of page

 Objective 1: Increase percent of parents who are screened and connected to mental health supports.

-1.1 Conduct analysis to identify the sub-populations in most need of focus, including stratification by race, age, region, sex, gender identity, sexual orientation, language, and homeless status.
+1.1 Conduct analysis to identify the sub-populations in most need of focus, including stratification by race, age, region, sex, gender identity, sexual orientation, immigration status, language, and homeless status.

 1.2 Conduct gap analysis of parenting resources by region and socioeconomic status.